digiltd/oh-rtd-test/KNX-Binding.md

 To access your KNX bus you either need an KNX IP gateway (like e.g. the [Gira KNX IP Router](http://www.gira.com/en/produkte/knxeib-ip-router.html)) or a PC running [EIBD](http://www.auto.tuwien.ac.at/~mkoegler/index.php/eibd) (free open source component that enables communication with the KNX bus).

-For installation of the binding, please see Wiki page [[Bindings]].´
+For installation of the binding, please see Wiki page [[Bindings]].

 ## Binding Configuration in openhab.cfg